Research Studentship Scheme

 STUDENTSHIP 2

-TITLE: Collaborative expansion of a resilience resource with different Schools across Queen’s University Belfast
+TITLE: Collaborative expansion of a resilience resource ‘The Wellbeing Shelf’ with different Schools across Queen’s University Belfast

 DESCRIPTION: In 2022, a resilience resource called the Wellbeing Shelf was developed within the School which was primarily piloted with first year nursing and midwifery students.
 The resource can be viewed at Wellbeing Shelf.
 A mixed methods study has identified that students found the resource helpful and utilised it in different ways to help support their wellbeing.
-We now aim to rollout the Wellbeing Shelf to different Schools within the University which will involve adapting the resource to be generically suitable to their needs.
+We are currently liaising with 3 other Schools in the University to evaluate the Wellbeing Shelf resource.
+This will involve then adapting the resource to be generically suitable to their needs.
 We are currently seeking funding to adapt the resource which will be in co-production with identified Schools.
-The resource will be adapted and presented to students in the incoming academic year.

 The plan for the research studentship would be to carry out focus groups with the selected schools and carry out a thematic analysis of their experiences utilising the resource.
 The research student will plan a qualitative paper with the Wellbeing Shelf research team and organise the team’s contributions for a peer reviewed journal suitable for the various student disciplines utilising the resource.
 The student will also produce a significant component of the paper within the 6-week timeframe [findings and discussion].
 This overall experience will provide the student with insight to organising and working across different Schools within the University, the development of skills of thematic analysis and the experience of co-production and development of an academic paper with guidance.
 The student will also have the experience of working with an experienced research team.